SinTan1729/chhoto-url/INSTALLATION.md

 docker compose up -d
 ```

-If you're using a custom location for the `db_url`, make sure to make that file
+If you're using a custom location for the `db_url`, make sure to mount a whole
-before running the docker image, as otherwise a directory will be created in its
+directory instead of a folder.
+Chhoto URL uses WAL journaling mode, so if this is
-place, resulting in possibly unwanted behavior.
+not done, there will be a low, but non-zero chance of data corruption.

 ## Building and running with docker